How does this company make money?

 What does this company depend on?

-The mechanism depends on five named upstream inputs: the P25 standard technology licensed from the Telecommunications Industry Association; FCC-allocated public safety spectrum bands at 700MHz and 800MHz; Department of Homeland Security SAFETY Act liability protections; Intel processors running the CommandCentral software platforms; and Motorola's own semiconductor fabrication for radio frequency chips.
+Motorola cannot operate without the P25 standard licensed through the Telecommunications Industry Association, access to the FCC-allocated public safety radio spectrum bands at 700MHz and 800MHz, Department of Homeland Security SAFETY Act liability protections, Intel processors that run its CommandCentral software platforms, and its own semiconductor fabrication for the radio frequency chips inside its hardware.

 Who depends on this company?

-Chicago Police Department dispatch operations depend on the system for encrypted radio coordination across patrol units.
-Los Angeles Fire Department incident command depends on it for real-time video feeds from emergency scenes.
-FEMA disaster response coordination depends on it for multi-agency communication during federal emergency declarations.
-Amtrak rail operations depend on it for train-to-dispatch voice communication on the Northeast Corridor.
+The Chicago Police Department relies on Motorola for encrypted radio coordination across its patrol units.
+The Los Angeles Fire Department uses it for real-time video feeds from emergency scenes.
+FEMA depends on it to coordinate communication across multiple agencies during federal disaster declarations.
+Amtrak uses it for voice communication between trains and dispatchers on the Northeast Corridor.
+If Motorola stopped delivering, all of those operations would lose the specific communication links named above.

 How does this company scale?